 2 single bed

-Teacher Certifications: I've been teaching French for over 35 years.
+Teacher Certifications: I've been teaching French for 40 years.
 I speak English, French, Spanish, German and Italian

 Meet Suzanne - your French tutor, language buddy & host In France